License Renewal in Texas

 COVID-19 Effects on Licensing Services

-In response to the COVID-19 pandemic, the Texas DPS has extended all expiring licenses and permits for 60 days.
-All driver licensing offices are CLOSED.
+In response to the COVID-19 pandemic, state DMVs nationwide have closed driver licensing offices, extended license and registration expiration dates, and/or limited the transactions they are processing.
 If possible, residents should use the DPS' online services to complete any relevant transactions.
 Follow the DPS' most recent updates for the latest information.

 Renewing Your Driver's License in Texas

 Before your Texas driver's license expires, you need to renew it with the Department of Public Safety (DPS) to continue driving legally.
 Depending on your circumstances, you may be able to renew online, by phone, by mail, or in person.

 - If you need to renew your commercial driver's license, please see our Renewing Your CDL in Texas page.